songyujin1188/Data/README.md

-# Data
+# Data analysis of House leasing in Amsterdam
-This repository is for projects relevant to data analysis, and the work was run on Google Colab
+This repository is a data analysis project.
+All data from "https://www.pararius.com/apartments/amsterdam/".
+The codes are run on Google Colab